Updated on February 10th, 2021

 According to Montana Fish, Wildlife and Parks publication, Bears and Electric Fencing: A starter’s guide for using electric fencing to deter bears, you need a minimum joule rating of 0.7 to deter bears.

 However, the Gallagher S20 charger we used for the past 4-plus years had only 0.2 stored joule rating.
-We have seen bears on our property (including by the apiary), but our hives were left alone, so we assume the electric fence was an effective deterrent.
+We have seen bears on our property (including by the apiary), but our hives were left alone, so we apparently the electric fence was an effective deterrent.

 With our new electric fence, we upgraded to a Gallagher S40 with a joule rating of 0.4.
 (We are exploring a further upgrade to the recommended 0.7 joule minimum.)